nekkon/angular-cli-library/README.md

-# Angular Cli with Library
+# Angular Cli with Library support (1.2.7)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.
+*This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

-This is an edited version of a new app generated with ng new.
-It is a result of workarounds in order to make it possible for angular-cli to work with a shared library.
+*This is an edited version of a new app generated with ng new.
+It is a result of workarounds in order to make it possible for angular-cli to work with a shared library of components/services/modules etc.

-It currently supports AOT, SCSS, lazy loading and everything you could do with a normal app generated with ng new.
+*Currently supports AOT, SCSS, lazy loading and everything you would normally do with an app generated with ng new.

-Commands have been added to make you life easier.
+*Commands have been added to make you life easier.

+*Feel free to create an issue for a request or to fix something.
+Star and support this project if you like it, to help it stay alive and maybe even be added to angular-cli.

+## Versioning

+Versioning of this project will follow the same with Angular-cli.
+There will be a separate branch that will be working for each version (starting with 1.2.7)

 ## Development server